Nebula4869/PyTorch-gender-age-estimation/README.md

 3. Configure parameters and dataset dictionary in "config.yaml".
 2. Run "main.py" to train the network.
-3. Run "export.py" to convert the .pt model into onnx format. (a trained model with 93.14% validation gender estimate accuracy has been placed and converted already).
+3. Run "export.py" to convert the .pt model into onnx format. (a trained model with 93.14% validation gender estimation accuracy has been placed and converted already).
 4. Run "image_demo.py" and "video_demo.py" to test the onnx model with a single image or USB camera.